Autism spectrum disorder in the U.S. - Statistics & Facts

 In 2016, it was estimated that 18.5 out of every 1,000 children in the U.S. had ASD, more than double the rate of 6.7 per 1,000 for the year 2000.
 There is no concrete explanation for the rise in ASD rates that started in the 1970’s, however genes, environmental factors, and changes in the definition and diagnosis of ASD have all been thought to play a role.
 The prevalence of ASD is unevenly distributed between the genders, with males disproportionately diagnosed with such disorders.

-Among select U.S. states it was found that New Jersey had the highest prevalence rates of ASD, followed by Minnesota and Maryland.
+Among select U.S. states it was found that New Jersey had the highest prevalence rates of ASD, followed by North Carolina and Minnesota.
 The estimated lifetime prevalence of ASD among children in the United States also differed slightly by ethnicity.
 From 2014 to 2016, the lifetime prevalence rate of ASD among non-Hispanic white children aged 3 to 17 years was 2.76 percent, while the prevalence for Hispanic children was 1.82 percent.

 Although autism spectrum disorder can be severe and life impairing, much misinformation surrounds the conditions on the spectrum.
 Early treatment and proper care can significantly reduce difficulties among those diagnosed, and help to develop the strengths that individuals with such disorders possess.
-Furthermore, even though the exact causes of ASD remain a mystery, it is important to dispel myths surrounding the disorder to promote open dialogue and dispel unreasonable fears and prejudice.
+Furthermore, even though the exact causes of ASD remain a mystery, it is important to dispel myths surrounding the disorder to promote open dialogue and eliminate unreasonable fears and prejudice.
 For example, a survey from 2019 found that 10 percent of U.S. adults thought certain vaccines caused autism and a further 46 percent were unsure, despite no evidence of any such connection.